-Successfully represented, and currently representing, clients in Mine Safety and Health Administration special investigations seeking to impose civil and criminal liability, administrative contest proceedings before administrative law judges, appeals before the Federal Mine Safety and Health Review Commission, and litigation challenging unlawful MSHA regulations and related regulatory actions.
+Successfully represented, and is currently representing, clients in Mine Safety and Health Administration special investigations seeking to impose civil and criminal liability, administrative contest proceedings before administrative law judges, appeals before the Federal Mine Safety and Health Review Commission, and litigation challenging unlawful MSHA regulations and related regulatory actions.

-Successfully represented utility in baseball-style arbitration involving coal company’s assertion of force majeure under a long-term coal supply agreement because of allegedly “unanticipated geologic conditions” encountered at the mine; was responsible for large part of discovery and arbitration preparations; deposed several fact witnesses and all opposing expert witnesses, including a rock mechanics specialist, a geo-statistician, and two geologists.
+Successfully represented utility in baseball-style arbitration involving a coal company’s assertion of force majeure under a long-term coal supply agreement because of allegedly “unanticipated geologic conditions” encountered at the mine; was responsible for large part of discovery and arbitration preparations; deposed several fact witnesses and all opposing expert witnesses, including a rock mechanics specialist, a geo-statistician, and two geologists.

-Successfully represented large industrial linen supply company in several jurisdictions in defense of national and state class action lawsuits involving antitrust and consumer fraud claims; assisted in the preparation of successful motion in opposition to class certification in federal court (reported at 223 F.R.D.
+Successfully represented a large industrial linen supply company in several jurisdictions in defense of national and state class action lawsuits involving antitrust and consumer fraud claims; assisted in the preparation of successful motion in opposition to class certification in federal court (reported at 223 F.R.D.
 506 (2004)); responsible for managing complex discovery, involving over twenty depositions and well over fifty thousand pages of documents.

 Successfully represented millwork installer (a sub-subcontractor during the construction of a large five-star hotel) in two-and-a-half week arbitration in Boston against millwork supplier; was responsible for large part of discovery and arbitration preparation; examined key fact witnesses and cross-examined key fact witnesses during hearing.

-Obtained preliminary injunction in federal court on behalf of nation’s fourth largest alarm monitoring service provider in action alleging various Lanham Act and consumer fraud violations; largely responsible for drafting memorandum in support of motion for restraining order and injunction.
+Obtained a preliminary injunction in federal court on behalf of nation’s fourth largest alarm monitoring service provider in action alleging Lanham Act and consumer fraud violations; largely responsible for drafting memorandum in support of motion for restraining order and injunction.

-B.A., Physics, Emphasis in Geophysics, Rice University, Houston, Texas, 1992; Naval ROTC, Rice Rugby Club
+B.A., Physics, emphasis in Geophysics, Rice University, Houston, Texas, 1992; Naval ROTC, Rice Rugby Club

 Publications & Presentations